katahiromz/ImeStudy/README.md

 ## How is the Chinese keyboard?

 It can type English alphabet and the Chinese radicals.
+Chinese keyboard is usually compatible to (or same as) English keyboard.

 ## How is the Korean keyboard?